-Speaking within the time limits is very important because speakers in the "real world" are expected to adhere to time limits.
+TIME LIMITS: Speaking within the time limits is very important because speakers in the "real world" are expected to adhere to time limits.
+Points (varying amounts) will be deducted for speeches that go over or under the time frame requirement.
+The informational (first) speech is 4-6 minutes.
+The persuasive (second) speech is 5-7 minutes.

-At least 3 people must be in camera view during your presentation (they are your audience).
+AUDIENCE: At least 3 people (other than you) must be in camera view during your presentation (they are your audience).
 You must make eye contact with the audience and the camera.
 Be careful allowing children in the audience unless they can remain quiet and not disturb your performance (children and pets will not count as audience members).
-Please ask audience members to refrain from drinking, smoking, talking, leaving, etc. during your presentation.
+Please ask audience members to refrain from drinking, smoking, talking, texting, leaving, etc. during your presentation.
 In addition, pets should not attend--period.

-You need to set the camera up behind the audience (so I can see all of the backs of their heads) and I must be able to see you (head to toe) facing the camera.
+RECORDING ENVIORNMENT DURING SPEECHES: You need to set the camera up behind the audience (so I can see all of the backs of their heads) and I must be able to see you (head to toe) facing the camera.
 Be sure I can see you clearly--do not be too far away.
+Also, be sure that I can hear you clearly.
+This can be challenging in large rooms, so practice and review your recording prior to submission.
 You should make an aisle down the middle of the audience (place the tripod or person holding phone/camera at the end of aisle) enabling me to see your entire body.
 There will be a 10-point penalty for failing to do this.

-The room should be well lit.
+The room you record in should be well lit.
 It should mock the classroom setting (avoid sitting around a kitchen table or on pool tables).
 Just be sure you have room to move with your main points and display visual aids.
 In other words, you are in front of the audience.